 How do I pack my gear for a search?
 Bring all the gear you may need for the search (depending on conditions advised) in a large marked duffle bag and your pack.
 You will select gear for search tasks and load your pack on location.
 A small bag or daypack is good to have on the bus too.

 Can I use my car to get to search?
 No. The Police provide bus transport for BSAR searchers.
 An exceptions to this must be authorised by the BSAR Police Liaison Officer.

 What skills do I need for steep snow and ice rescues?
-Steep snow and ice rescues can be very hazardous.
+Steep snow and ice rescues can be hazardous.
 You must have mountaineering and ice climbing experience using ice axes, ropes, harness, crampons and ice belay equipment.
 You must also own your own ice climbing equipment.
-Note that there are very few steep snow and ice call-outs compared to bush searches.
+There are very few steep snow and ice call-outs compared to bush searches.
 A relatively small number of BSAR members participate in steep snow and ice rescues.